PerfCake/PerfRepo/README.md

 ## Set up the application server

-Following text assumes PostgreSQL and JBoss EAP's `standalone.xml`.
-Before configuring the datasource, you have to install JDBC driver for PostgreSQL.
+Following text assumes PostgreSQL installed on localhost and WildFly's `standalone/configuration/standalone.xml`.

+* Before configuring the datasource, you have to install JDBC driver for PostgreSQL.
 You can follow the steps for example here: http://www.startain.com/2014/05/add-postgresql-jdbc-driver-to-jboss.html

 * Add PostgreSQL datasource driver, e.g.
 ```xml